 Days 4-6: Yogyakarta

-The region is often abbreviated as “Jokja” or “Jokjakarta” (as in Indonesian, y’s are spoken like j’s) and has many attractions to keep you riveted for several days.
+The region is often abbreviated as “Jokja” or “Jokjakarta” (as in Indonesian, y’s are spoken like j’s) and has enough sights and attractions to keep you riveted for several days.

 - Get up at sunrise to climb Candi Borobudur, a 9th century Buddhist temple

-- Explore the 3 expressions of God at Candi Prambanan, a Hindu temple and UNESCO World Heritage Site
+- Explore the 3 expressions of God at Candi Prambanan, a Hindu temple and UNESCO World Heritage Site at sunset

-Where to stay in Jogjakarta: The Phoenix
+Where to Stay in Jogjakarta

 Days 7-10: Raja Ampat

 Raja Ampat is one of the most beautiful, untouched ocean paradises on earth.

 - Scuba dive with giant manta rays, turtles and the most amazing coral reefs in the world